 Furthermore, if negligence has resulted in the death of the breadwinner of the family, then their dependents and their estate will have a legal right to pursue a compensation claim against the NHS.

-If you have lost a loved one through medical negligence, contact Accident Claims UK on the number at the bottom of this NHS compensation payouts guide so that we can help you claim the maximum amount of compensation possible from the NHS.
+If you have lost a loved one through death by medical negligence, contact Accident Claims UK on the number at the bottom of this NHS compensation payouts guide so that we can help you claim the maximum amount of compensation possible from the NHS.

 Negligent NHS Treatment Leading To Death